sphinx-contrib/sphinxcontrib-versioning/docs/settings.rst

 .. option:: -r <ref>, --root-ref <ref>, scv_root_ref

     The branch/tag at the root of :option:`DESTINATION`.
-All others are in subdirectories.
+Will also be in subdirectories like the others.
 Default is **master**.

     If the root-ref does not exist or does not have docs, ``sphinx-versioning`` will fail and exit.
 The root-ref must have docs.